Very large organisations (VLOs) could face higher fines for health and safety offences under amended guidelines published by the Sentencing Council.

 “Without any further, tangible, guidance on the approach to be taken to VLOs, the capacity for wildly differing approaches to sentencing – and therefore fines – will continue.”

-Judges have had “limited direction” on how to arrive at a fine for the biggest firms, agree Fiona Cameron, Senior Practice Development Lawyer at Pinsent Masons who wrote alongside Bridges in a blog post: “Until now, courts have had limited direction on how to scale fines appropriately for companies with turnover “very greatly” exceeding the threshold for large organisations of £50m, often leading to inconsistent outcomes."
+Judges have had “limited direction” on how to arrive at a fine for the biggest firms, agree Fiona Cameron, Senior Practice Development Lawyer at Pinsent Masons who writes alongside Bridges in a blog post: “Until now, courts have had limited direction on how to scale fines appropriately for companies with turnover “very greatly” exceeding the threshold for large organisations of £50m, often leading to inconsistent outcomes."

 The latest amendments make it clearer that judges must consider fines outside the range for large companies to achieve a proportionate sentence.